7hgTnec/ece209as_project/docs/report.md

   - Finite State Machine

     In our implementation, we used DeepProblog to implement the complex event detection.
 The neural model will predicate the label of signal activities with the output format being an array of probability.
 And the FSM implemented in Problog can accept a fact with probabilities.
 Thus, in our DeepProblog solution, we use 'query' to input the ground truth (the event label) of a sequency of activity.
-And FSM will calculate the probability based on the neural model's prediction.
-And the difference can be used to update the model.
+FSM will calculate the probability based on the neural model's prediction, and the difference can be used to update the model.

     To describe the FSM in Problog, we use 'fact' to denote the Initial and Final state; Use 'rule' to define the transfer condition; Use a recursion rule to traverse through the whole FSM.